Solar Charge Controller Intro

 Solar charge controller Grounding

-If you gonna hook up the solar charge controller with your RV then you need a negative ground controller
+If you hook up the solar charge controller with your RV, you need a negative ground controller.

-In Simple Word, all vehicles have a NEGATIVE ground system. so when you choosing the MPPT Solar Charge Controller for RV and Autos, Remeber to Choose the Negative Grounding Charge Controller.
+In Simple Words, all vehicles have a NEGATIVE ground system.
+So when you choose the MPPT Solar Charge Controller for RV and Autos, Remember to Choose the Negative Grounding Charge Controller.
 Here I will explain Why.

-All vehicles use the battery as the storage of electric energy.
-All the input and output of electric energy must pass through the battery.
+All vehicles use the battery for the storage of electric energy.
+All the input and output of electric power must pass through the battery.
 Since the battery is direct current (DC), the positive and negative poles become equally important.
 This is the basic principle of the negative ground.

-When the Vehicles Exworks, the Body of Vehicles is designed to use as the circuit of the negative pole.
-This means that the vehicle’s steel frame or chassis is directly connected to the negative side of the battery via the negative battery cable.
+When the Vehicles Exworks, the Body of the Vehicle is designed to use as the circuit of the negative pole.
+This means the vehicle’s steel frame or chassis is directly connected to the negative side of the battery via the negative battery cable.

 solar charge controller connection

-3. 4 wires terminal, usually solar panels, batteries, and the load share the positive pole, when you wiring, just connect the three positive poles together, the negative poles are wired as usual.
+3. 4 wires terminal, usually solar panels, batteries, and the load share the positive pole.
+When your wiring, just connect the three positive poles together.
+The negative poles are wired as usual.

 4. connect sequences, connect the battery first, then the solar panel, and finally the load.
-This wiring method is to prevent the controller from misjudging the voltage of the battery.
+This wiring method prevents the controller from misjudging the voltage of the battery.

 How to select a solar charge controller

-There are many types of solar controllers on the market. what size solar charge controller do I need is always the question confused the solar users. when sizing the solar charge controller, it can be considered from the following aspects:
+There are many types of solar controllers on the market.
+What size solar charge controller do I need?
+This is always the question that confuses solar users.
+When sizing the solar charge controller, it can be considered from the following aspects:

 Generally, 18V solar panels typically use a 12V controller, 36V solar panels use a 24V controller, and 72V solar panels use a 48V controller.

-the solar panel current calculation method is to divide the power of the solar panels by the highest charging voltage of the solar panel.
+The solar panel current calculation method is to divide the solar panels’ power by the solar panel’s highest charging voltage.

-for example. a 12V/200W solar panel.
+For example. a 12V/200W solar panel.
 The maximum charging voltage is 18V, and the current of the solar panel is 12A.
-When we sizing the solar charge controller, Usually give 30% to 50% margin, then the best choice for us to choose is a 15A controller, 20A controller is the best.
+When we size the solar charge controller, it Usually gives a 30% to 50% margin, then the best choice for us to make is a 15A controller, a 20A controller is the best.

-Why do I need a solar charge controller
+Why do I need a solar panel charge controller?

-To save costs, some users believe that solar controller is an unnecessary component, can a solar panel charge the battery without a solar controller? the answer is yes, but here is the problem, without the solar controller’s regulation, overcharge can resulting in a scrapped battery.
+To save costs, some users believe that a solar controller is an unnecessary component.
+Can a solar panel charge the battery without a solar controller?

 how to wire up a solar charge controller

-when you buy a solar charge controller, you will find this information in the user manual. usually, the maximum power of PV indicates maximum panels you can hook to the charge controller.
+When you buy a solar charge controller, you will find this information in the user manual.
+Usually, the maximum power of PV indicates full panels you can hook to the charge controller.

 Types of Solar Charge Controller and applications

 Each of these controllers has its own function and Features.
-In practice, as application are different, so we must be clear about what the controller is applied to the application. here are 3 mainstream types of solar charge controller:
+In practice, as applications are different, we must be clear about what the controller is applied to the application.
+Here are 3 mainstream types of solar charge controllers:

-the solar panel charge controller is mainly used in the off-grid solar power system, Generally installed indoors.
+The solar panel charge controller is mainly used in the off-grid solar power system, Generally installed indoors.
+Used primarily for household power generation, outposts, base stations, and other power supply systems.
 Main applications: solar battery charging, DC load output, LCD display, manual switch.
-Mainly used for household power generation, outposts, base stations, and other power supply systems.

-main types are normal type, economic type, 12V/24V self-type, MPPT type, App Control type, high power type, and 48V type.
+The main types are normal, economical, 12V/24V self-type, MPPT type, App Control type, high power type, and 48V type.

-RV solar charge controller also can be divided by MPPT type and PWM type. and dual battery solar charger also can be found on the market when you want to charge 2 battery simultaneously on the RV.
+RV solar charge controllers can also be divided by MPPT and PWM types.
+And dual battery solar chargers also can be found on the market when you want to charge 2 batteries simultaneously on the RV.

-Dual battery solar charger can charge 2 batteries at the same time, generally used in the RV solar power system, to charge the RV start battery and the RV main battery. usually does not have a load output function.
+A dual-battery solar charger can charge 2 batteries simultaneously, generally used in the RV solar power system to charge the RV start and main batteries.
+Usually does not have a load output function.

 How to Choose the good solar charge controller